JayFarei/new_repo_automation/README.md

+TODO:
+- Need rethink the credentials storage
+- Need to rewrite the documentation to be tighter & have all pre-requisite covered
+- Need to put a relative path so that it'll work for all set ups? (investigate {Home})

 ## Automating the creation of a Github repository from one terminal command

 From anywhere from your terminal use this CLI: